S.Korea's Moon under fire for vaccine plans as COVID-19 cases surge | Health

 S.Korea's Moon under fire for vaccine plans as COVID-19 cases surge

-Late on Tuesday, Moon's office said a public inoculation programme would "not begin too late".
+Late on Tuesday, Moon's office said a public inoculation program would "not begin too late".
 The government has previously said vaccinations could start as early as February.
-Health authorities have expressed concern over public perceptions that view the vaccination programme is a global competition, emphasizing instead the significance of confirming the safety of the shots.
+Health authorities have expressed concern over public perceptions that view the vaccination program as a global competition, emphasizing instead the significance of confirming the safety of the shots.

 The United States and the United Kingdom, suffering much higher cases and death rates, have no alternative to anti-virus measures other than the vaccines, Son Young-rae, a senior official at the health ministry, told a briefing.
 "These countries are somewhat inappropriate for us to take as teachers, and considering the process of safety checks, we believe there is no reason for us to be the world's first or second country to receive the vaccines," Son said.

-Meanwhile, the first batch of COVID-19 vaccines for the U.S. military personnel stationed in South Korea will arrive as early as Thursday, Yonhap news agency said, citing a military source.
+Meanwhile, the first batch of COVID-19 vaccines for U.S. military personnel stationed in South Korea will arrive as early as Thursday, a source familiar with the plan told Reuters.
 Roughly 28,500 U.S. troops are stationed in South Korea.

+The U.S. Forces Korea (USFK) said it will begin to administer the vaccines and that the initial inoculations would be limited to frontline health care workers and first responders.
+"Over the next few days, USFK will begin to receive and administer the Moderna COVID-19 vaccine to combat the COVID-19 virus to further protect the force and our community," the USFK said in a statement.

 - READ MORE ON: